peak-ai/platform-global-images/workspace/python/ds-pack/2.0.0-base-python-3.11.2/README.md

-# workspace-python-ds-pack-v1
+# workspace-python-ds-pack-2.0.0-base-python-3.11.2
 This is the Python Data Science pack image made for Workspaces.
-The image runs a [Jupyterhub](https://jupyter.org/hub) server that has [PyCharm](https://lp.jetbrains.com/projector/) and [VSCode](https://github.com/coder/code-server) pre-installed with all of the essential and most used packages.
+The image runs a [Jupyterhub](https://jupyter.org/hub) server that has [VSCode](https://github.com/coder/code-server) pre-installed with all of the essential and most used packages.
+Note: It doesn't support [PyCharm](https://lp.jetbrains.com/projector/) unlike previous Python workspace image versions.

 ## Image details
 ### Base image